 If you thought THAT was a good deal, peep THIS!

 If you invite a friend once you’ve already signed up, and that friend joins and mentions your name, I’ll refund you $78!
-Now we’re down to $399!
-That’s less than $50 per week of class, plus the Friday Afternoon Song Club classes as well!
+Now we’re down to $499!
+That’s about $63 per week of class, plus the Friday Afternoon Song Club classes as well!
 This is looking like a pretty sweet deal, I must say…

 Compare this to a similar class you might take from Berklee College Online for $1200-1500.
 Don’t throw your money away and not get the kind of individual attention that Gary offers.